Skip to main content

 Drug interactions of Kyleena vs. Mirena

 Drug interaction studies have not been conducted with Kyleena or Mirena, which both contain LNG.
 However, drugs that induce enzymes that process LNG may decrease LNG levels, making the IUD less effective.
 On the other hand, drugs that inhibit enzymes that process LNG may increase LNG levels, causing more side effects.
 Due to the local effect of the medication (the drug is released into the uterine cavity), the drug interactions may not be clinically relevant.
-Ask your healthcare provider if there are any drug interactions with medicines you take.
+Ask your healthcare provider if there are any drug interactions with the medicines you take.

 The manufacturer of both Kyleena and Mirena recommends that any drug prescribed along with one of these IUDs should be checked for potential drug interactions with LNG.